flareofghast/webMUD/README.md

  * Version 1.6
  *
  * changed some overrides so as to not mess with Vitoc's code
- * configure player at end of code; including get items *
+ * configure player at end of code;
+ *
  * Version 1.5
  *